connor-jason/Lasker-morris/README.md

 instructions = (
     "Please perform the following:\n"
     "1.
 Provide your logical reasoning for which move to select, explaining your thought process using the game state information provided.
-Prioritize moves that make a mill.\n"
+Prioritize moves that make a mill or moves that block an opponent's mill.\n"
     "2.
 At the end, output the final move in (A B C) format (for example, 'h1 d2 r0') without any extra commentary.\n" "Remember: Your reasoning should be detailed, but the final output must be a single valid move from the list of available moves."
 )